-The overall design fully reflects the latest design trends, but with the introduction of some original and interesting details.
+The overall aesthetic echoes much of the latest design trends, but adds some original and interesting details.

-The attention to details is perceivable everywhere.
-However, there is nothing superfluous or excessive, each thickness of the furniture seems to have been carefully designed to respect the idea of a boat that must sail fast.
-Fast but not only.
-Also a perfect sport cruiser where the engine stops just outside the port and its noise is forgotten for long hours. www.shogunyacht.se
+You can see the quality of the attention to detail, yet there is nothing superfluous or excessive; every thickness of the furniture seems carefully designed to respect the idea of a boat that first and foremost must be fast sailing.
+Fast but not limited to.
+Also a perfect sport cruiser where the engine shuts off as soon as it leaves port and its noise is forgotten for long hours. www.shogunyacht.se

-The journalists of Giornale della Vela, together with Motorboats and Top Yacht Design, commit themselves every day to guaranteeing quality, updated and correct information on the world of boating for free through the websites.
-If you appreciate our work, please support us by subscribing to our magazine.
+Journal of Sailing journalists, together with Barche a Motore and Top Yacht Design are committed every day to ensuring quality, up-to-date and correct information about the boating world free of charge through their websites.
+If you appreciate our work, support us by subscribing to the magazine.
 The annual subscription costs only 49 euros!